Skip to content

 • Validity rules: is each document still valid (expiry date, maximum age)?

-• Consistency rules: does the name on the ID match the name on the payslip?
+• Consistency rules: does the name on the Australian passport match the name on the payslip?

-• Conditional rules: if income is below a threshold, request a guarantor; if the guarantor is a company, request a certificate of incorporation.
+• Conditional rules: if income is below a threshold, request a guarantor; if the guarantor is a company, request an ASIC extract.

 A production system typically manages 200 to 500 active rules.
 Each rule must be tested, versioned, and auditable.
 Every regulatory change touches multiple rules.
 Every new financial partner adds a new rule set.